 Students completing the Police Science Option are eligible to stand for the Council on Law Enforcement Education and Training (CLEET) Certification Exam.
 If the exam is successfully completed, students are recognized as certified peace officers in the State of Oklahoma.

-Cathy Ogle Social Sciences Division Academic Advisor (405) 733-7409 cogle@rose.edu
+Julia Kelly Social Sciences Division Academic Advisor (405) 733-7413 socsciadvisor@rose.edu

 Professor James Johnson (405) 736-0238 jzjohnson@rose.edu